-How do we mothers balance the rough and tumble side of our boys and yet encourage them to grow into the well-rounded men God designed them to be?
-There is no one way that I know, but a multiplicity of ways (or enrichments, if you will) that will work together to accomplish this happy blending of manliness and kindness.
+How do we mothers balance the masculine, tougher side of our boys and yet encourage them to grow into the well-rounded men God designed them to be?
+There is no one way I know, but a multiplicity of ways (or enrichments, if you will) that work together to accomplish this happy blending of manliness and kindness, steel and velvet.

-My friend Ingrid is the home-school mother of four boys.
+My friend Ingrid is the home-school mom of four boys.
 I have asked her to share some of her thoughts and photos as they incorporate these enrichments into their home life.

 Let your sons join you whenever they desire to, no matter how young they are.
 This gives them a chance to develop the joy of cooking.